 Jane also actively promotes “in life” mediation (and has been appointed as an “in life” mediator), which is a new trend in English dispute resolution.
 The use of mediation techniques earlier in the business relationship, using mediators working with parties to help them maintain their commitment to the venture as opposed to focusing on rights and obligations once things go wrong, has proved very successful.
 This approach supports businesses in their desire to form long term strategic relationships.

 CV's are available from Independent Mediators Chambers .
 Please contact Nicky Doble on 00 44 207 127 9223.

 Below are my short and long form mediation CVs for you to download should you wish.

-If you require a more sector focussed CV please do contact me as these can be supplied on demand.
+If you require a more sector focused CV, please do contact Nicky or myself direct as these can be supplied on demand.